asylve/Craiglist-Cars-Study/README.md

 - Graphics:
   - Used an interpolation/smoothing teqnique to create contours of price vs odometer reading and age averaged over the entire region
   - Produced price distributions for most common vehicle models.
 Found that sellers tend to price vehicles just under round multiples of $10,000, likely as a psychological pricing strategy
-  - Found depretiation time constants for the most common vehicle models and manuacturers (ie. which vehicles 'hold their value' the best: Toyota )
+  - Found depretiation time constants for the most common vehicle models and manuacturers (ie. which vehicles 'hold their value' the best.
+Toyota won out here)
   - Produced a geographic distribution of vehicle types in the region (found trucks are more prevalent in the suburbs but SUVs are not)

 # Resources